 Adult Day Care

 Adult day care, sometimes called adult day health care, provides daytime supervision, personal care assistance, meals and snacks, and recreational and therapeutic activities, in a community setting.
 Limited medical care and therapies, such as physical, occupational, and speech may also be provided, and some facilities may specialize in Alzheimer’s or dementia care.
 This type of long-term care is particularly relevant for family caregivers who need a break from their caregiving duties (this is called respite care) or who have to work during the day.
 Some adult day care centers may also provide transportation to and from the facility.

 Assisted living is a type of residential care for seniors who can no longer live independently in their homes, but do not yet require nursing home care.
 Stated differently, persons do not require 24 / 7 care.
 Along with room and board, around the clock supervision, personal care assistance, housekeeping and laundry, medication management, social and recreational activities, service coordination, and transportation assistance may be provided.
 In addition to frail, elderly persons, individuals with early to mid-stage dementia may be appropriate candidates for assisted living.
-Please note that it is common for assisted living residences to offer various levels of care, and for the cost to be higher for persons who require a greater level of care.
+It is common for assisted living residences to offer various levels of care and for the cost to be higher for persons who require a greater level of care.

 Memory (Alzheimer’s Residential) Care